 Also, let’s not forget about the hazards involved in transporting Lithium batteries.
 They can overheat and even ignite under certain conditions.
 Once ignited, it’s very difficult to control and extinguish the fire.

-Fire hazard is one of the primary reason why airlines don’t allow passengers to place power banks or battery packs in the check-in luggage.
+Fire hazard is one of the primary reasons why airlines don’t allow passengers to place power banks or battery packs in the check-in luggage.
 You can take a battery pack in your carry-on luggage that has a capacity of under 27,000 mAh and 100 Watt.

 On the other hand, it can be much difficult for the recipient to dispose of the battery properly in a developing country.
 There is a better chance that you’re living in a place with better recycling options.